 This is intended for US audiences only.

-Plaintiffs’ lawyers have brought lawsuits in California state court seeking to impose the following new legal obligation on a manufacturer selling a beneficial, non-defective product: to continue researching and developing a completely different product if that new product would be an improvement over the existing product.
+Plaintiffs’ lawyers have brought lawsuits in California state court seeking to impose the following new legal obligation on a manufacturer selling a beneficial, non-defective product: to continue researching and developing a completely different product if that new product may end up being an improvement over the existing product for some people.

-Plaintiffs’ counsel represents individuals who took medications made with tenofovir disoproxil fumarate (TDF) to treat HIV.
-Plaintiffs acknowledge that these medicines are not defective.
-But, they nevertheless argue that the TDF medicines caused bone, kidney, and/or tooth injuries.
-Plaintiffs do not criticize Gilead for not properly warning of these side effects; all agree that these potential side effects were fully and properly disclosed.
-Rather, plaintiffs claim that Gilead had a legal obligation to continue researching and developing a different drug—tenofovir alafenamide (TAF)—and market it sooner than it did based on the theory that TAF-based medicines are less likely to cause these same side effects.
+In the litigation now pending in the California Supreme Court, plaintiffs are individuals who took medicines made with tenofovir disoproxil fumarate (TDF) to treat or prevent HIV.
+Plaintiffs acknowledge that these medicines are not defective and provide important, live-saving benefits.
+Nevertheless, they argue that the TDF medicines caused bone, kidney, and/or tooth injuries.
+Plaintiffs do not criticize Gilead for failing to properly warn of these side effects; all agree that these potential side effects were fully and properly disclosed in the labels of the medicines.
+Rather, plaintiffs claim that Gilead had a legal obligation to continue researching and developing a different medicine—tenofovir alafenamide (TAF)—and market it sooner than it did based on the theory that TAF-based medicines ultimately ended up being less likely to cause these same side effects in some people.

 The underlying merits of plaintiffs’ allegations, which Gilead continues to dispute vigorously, are not at issue in this appeal.
-Gilead received FDA approval for its first TDF-based medicines in 2001.
+Gilead received FDA approval for its first TDF-based medicine in 2001.
 Around the same time, Gilead obtained FDA approval to begin testing TAF in humans.
 In 2004, Gilead stopped TAF development because it had not distinguished itself from TDF, which had already been on the market for years and had a proven safety and effectiveness profile.
-Gilead instead focused its resources on developing combination medicines itself to be effective, safe, and well tolerated.
 Gilead instead focused its resources on developing combination medicines containing TDF so that people living with HIV could take a single, once-a-day pill rather than the complex and complicated cocktail of numerous different medicines they had previously been required to take.
 Plaintiffs allege that Gilead “knew” TAF was safer than TDF in 2004 and should be liable for stopping its development.
-However, the evidence shows that the long-term safety of TAF was unknown and impossible to predict in 2004, when Gilead stopped TAF development in favor of further developing TDF-based medications.
-Gilead started looking into TAF again in 2010, and, after five years of additional research and development and clinical trials, received FDA approval to market TAF-based medicines in 2015.
+However, the evidence shows that the long-term safety of TAF was unknown and impossible to predict in 2004, when Gilead stopped TAF development in favor of further developing TDF-based combination medicines.
+In 2010, Gilead started looking into TAF again, and, after five years of additional research and development, including clinical trials, Gilead received FDA approval to market TAF-based medicines in 2015.

-Gilead is proud that, today, both TDF- and TAF-containing medicines remain approved by the FDA, are recommended in the U.S. Department of Health & Human Services HIV treatment guidelines, and help treat and prevent HIV in millions of people.
+Gilead is proud of its legacy combatting HIV, including its development of a single-tablet TDF medicine that took years to bring to market and significantly improved patients’ lives.
+Today, both TDF- and TAF-containing medicines remain approved by the FDA, are recommended in the U.S. Department of Health and Human Services HIV treatment guidelines, and continue to help millions treat and prevent HIV.
 Gilead is committed to continue driving innovation to meet patient needs and, ultimately, help end the HIV epidemic.

-The products at issue here are two classes of lifesaving, FDA-approved medicines that, in combination with other medicines, can be used for treating HIV and other diseases — tenofovir disoproxil fumarate (TDF) and tenofovir alafenamide (TAF) —both manufactured by Gilead Sciences.
+The products at issue are two classes of Gilead’s lifesaving, FDA-approved medicines that, in combination with other medicines, are used to treat HIV: tenofovir disoproxil fumarate (TDF) and tenofovir alafenamide (TAF).

 Gilead researched, developed, and satisfied the rigorous FDA approval process to bring five separate TDF-based medicines to market between 2001 and 2012.

 With regard to TAF-based medicines, Gilead started looking into TAF in the late 1990s, but stopped that research in 2004.
-The only study of TAF in humans at that time involved 20 patients taking TAF for two weeks, which found no safety improvement over TDF.
-When Gilead stopped TAF development, TDF was already approved both by itself and in a combination tablet together with another HIV medicine (emtricitabine/TDF), for the treatment of HIV in combination with other antiretrovirals.
-Since then, consistent with FDA guidance and requests from the patient community at the time, Gilead has developed additional TDF-based medicines for HIV treatment, including TDF-based complete single tablet regimens.
+The only study of TAF in humans at that time involved 20 patients taking TAF for two weeks, and that study found no safety improvement over TDF.
+When Gilead stopped TAF development, TDF was already approved both by itself and in a combination tablet with another HIV medicine (emtricitabine/TDF), for the treatment of HIV.
+Meanwhile, at that same time, the long-term safety of TAF was unknown and impossible to predict.
+Since 2004, consistent with FDA guidance and requests from the patient community, Gilead has developed additional TDF-based medicines for HIV treatment, including TDF-based complete single tablet regimens.

 In 2010, Gilead started studying TAF again as a possible additional treatment option for the aging population of individuals taking HIV medicines.
-It took five more years of clinical trials and additional research to demonstrate the safety and effectiveness profile of TAF at treating HIV and to receive FDA approval to start selling TAF-based medicines.
-To be clear, the evidence shows that the long-term safety of TAF was unknown and impossible to predict in 2004, when Gilead stopped TAF development in favor of further developing TDF-based medications.
+It then took five more years of clinical trials and additional research to demonstrate the safety and effectiveness of TAF to obtain FDA approval to start selling TAF-based medicines.

-If not overturned, the Court of Appeal’s decision could have widespread, negative ramifications across all fields of innovation and manufacturing.
+If not overturned, the Court of Appeal’s decision to allow this liability theory could have widespread, negative ramifications across all fields of innovation and manufacturing.
 It could disincentivize innovation and discourage manufacturers from investigating and developing ways to improve products.
 As with Gilead’s early research into TAF, this work could form the basis for lawsuits targeting their earlier, non-defective products.

 If the California Supreme Court affirms the lower court’s decision, the new liability rule could undermine the way in which companies develop new products and discourage them from looking for ways to improve existing products.